glacambre/firenvim/CONTRIBUTING.md

 To install Firenvim in dev mode, go to `about:debugging`, click "Load Temporary Add-On" and select `target/firefox/manifest.json`.

-### Thunderbird

-In Thunderbird, click the "hamburger menu" (the three horizontal bars) at the top right corner of the screen.
-Select "Addons", this should open the Add-ons Manager.
-Once there, click on the cog icon.
-If you want to install Firenvim in regular mode, select "Install Add-On From File" and choose `target/xpi/thunderbird-latest.xpi`.
-To install Firenvim in dev mode, select "Debug Add-On", then "Load Temporary Add-On" and choose `target/thunderbird/manifest.json`.

 ## Working on Firenvim

 `npm run build` is slow and performs lots of checks.
-In order to iterate faster, you can use `"$(npm bin)/webpack --env=firefox"` or `"$(npm bin)/webpack" --env=chrome` or `"$(npm bin)/webpack" --env=thunderbird` to build only for the target you care about.
-Make sure you click the "reload" button in your browser/thunderbird every time you reload Firenvim.
+In order to iterate faster, you can use `"$(npm bin)/webpack --env=firefox"` or `"$(npm bin)/webpack" --env=chrome` to build only for the target you care about.
+Make sure you click the "reload" button in your browser every time you reload Firenvim.

 Firenvim's architecture is briefly described in [SECURITY.md](SECURITY.md).
 Firenvim is a webextension (it is a good idea to keep the [webextension documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) at hand if you're not familiar with webextension development).
 Webextensions are split in multiple processes.
 These processes communicate by sending messages to each other and have different entry points.
 Firenvim's entry points are:

 - src/background.ts: Entry point of the background process.
 - src/content.ts: Entry point of the content process (firefox & chrome only).
-- src/compose.ts: Entry point of the compose window process (thunderbird only).
 - src/frame.ts: Entry point of the Neovim Frame process.
 - src/browserAction.ts: Entry point of the browser action process.